coecms/xmhw/README.rst

 -------

-    git clone
+    git clone \
-    cd xmhw
+    cd xmhw. \
-    python setup.py install ( --user ) if you want to install it in ~/.local
+    python setup.py install ( --user ) \

+    --user if you want to install it in ~/.local. \
 ---
 Use
 ---

+To come ...

 ~~~~~